Functional Organizational Structure – Advantages and Disadvantages

 - Inside a department, employees know all the things but outside their department, they have limited knowledge which may cause problems.

 - When the employees become expert and more skilled in their departments, they will cost more.
-A high skilled employee means high cost.
+A high skilled employee means a high cost.

 - If the functional manager takes decisions without discussing the issues with his team, the team may be demoralized.